 “Tactics without strategy is the noise before defeat.”Sun Tzu

-These timeless words of wisdom from Japanese strategists, Sun Tzu, can be applied to the current state of content marketing.
+These timeless words of wisdom from Chinese strategists, Sun Tzu, can be applied to the current state of content marketing.
 Have you noticed all the noise?

 While content marketing is now arguably the most effective and cost-efficient B2B growth strategy in your marketing arsenal, more than half of these businesses surveyed stated that they don’t have a content marketing strategy set in stone.
 This means most companies are winging it!

 B2B marketers can do a lot of great things using several different content options like blogs, videos, and podcasts, but as Sun Tzu said, you will likely create more noise than results without a content marketing strategy.